vdods/sept-rs/sept/doc/notes.md

 ### Diff Feature

-After initial implementation `st::DiffTrait` and a small set of impls that act as diffs on `String`, it's clear that using `st`-paradigm diff types is not feasible for a POC/MVP, as the number of impls is some product of diff operations and targets.
+After initial implementation `st::DiffT` and a small set of impls that act as diffs on `String`, it's clear that using `st`-paradigm diff types is not feasible for a POC/MVP, as the number of impls is some product of diff operations and targets.
 Also, there isn't yet a need to have perfectly, strongly typed results of diffs.
 Instead, a more feasible approach to use for the POC/MVP is to use general diff types that simply store their parameters as `dy::Value` typed variables.
 Then the number of impls is less, and is more tractably flexible for purposes of actually achieving a POC/MVP in a reasonable timeframe.

 Is "diff" the right word here?
 "Transformation" would be more correct, but the existing understanding of diffs would make for easier adoption, simply because it's not a scary word.
 In a category theory context, this might be called a morphism in the category of typed data (this is assuming that that's a well-defined category; definitely worth attempting to establish that and give a solid mathematical basis to all this stuff), maybe "DataMorphism".